Northwestern University, 1973

 Bell, N.J., Baron, E., Corson, K., Kostina-Ritchey, E., & Frederick, H. (in press).
 Parent-adolescent decision making: Embracing dialogical complexity.
 Journal of Family Issues.
 (Published online March 14, 2013).

-Bell, N.J. (in press).
-Rhythm and semiotic structures of long-term ambivalence in the dialogical self.
-Journal of Constructivist Psychology.
+Bell, N.J.
+(2013).
+Rhythm and semiotic structures of long-term ambivalence in the dialogical self: Eating disorder and recovery voices.
+Journal of Constructivist Psychology, 26 (4).

 Bell, N.J.
 (2013).
 Dialogical processes of self-transformation: The sample case of eating disorder recovery.
 Identity, 13, 46-72.